outbrain/fwumious_wabbit/SPEED.md

 # Strict focus

-The biggest advantage that FW gets over VW is much narrower focus on what it does.
+The biggest advantage that FW gets over VW and other logistic regression implementations is much narrower focus on what it does.
 Everything that would cause conditional jumps in inner loops is avoided or specialized using macros.

 FW does not implement regularization nor multipass.
 They could be added without hurting performance in the fast path by using static traits.